 We stopped at the main entrance and the wrought-iron gates were closed and locked with a chain.
 The little gatehouse itself looked empty and rather sad.
 I pressed the bell on one of the gateposts several times, but no-one answered, and I said to Laura “There’s no-one there Sweetie, so let’s go to the cemetery.” and she replied “Well alright but I hope we see the Leprechaun.”

 She said that because I had always told her stories about the little old man in the green jacket with gold buttons and a slanted green hat who had lived there for hundreds of years.
-I had never exactly seen him in person myself but the local people had seen him many times over the centuries.
+The local people had seen him many times over the centuries.

 The river Liffey runs along the boundary of the cemetery on one side.
 I used to fish for trout there when I was a boy; a sparkling rush of water with its pools and eddies, and I knew every inch of the banks and places where the silver-flashing fish would try to hide.